cetz-package/cetz/src/matrix.typ

   return inverted
 }

-/// Swap column a with column b
+/// Swaps the ath column with the bth column.
 ///
 /// - mat (matrix): Matrix
-/// - a (int): Column a
+/// - a (int): The index of column a.
-/// - b (int): Column b
+/// - b (int): The index of column b.
-/// -> matrix New matrix
+/// -> matrix
 #let swap-cols(mat, a, b) = {
   let new = mat
   for m in range(mat.len()) {